Generating Holistic 3D Human Motion from Speech: Related work

-Previous studies on speech-driven motion generation can be roughly divided into rule-based and learning-based methods.
-Rule-based methods \cite{cassell2001beat, kopp2004synthesizing, levine2010gesture, poggi2005greta} generate body motions by mapping inputs to pre-collected motion units with manually designed rules, which are explainable and controllable but expensive for complex motion patterns.
-Thanks to more and more publicly released datasets, motion generation from the speech is significantly advanced by data-driven approaches.
-Ginosar et al. \cite{ginosar2019gestures} translate speech into a sequence of conversational 2D joints with temporal convolution.
-Habibie et al. \cite{habibie2021learning} propose to generate 3D facial meshes and 3D keypoints of the body and hands from speech.
-However, these methods can not generate diverse motions from given speech recordings.
-To improve the diversity of the generated motion, VAE \cite{qian2021speech, xu2022freeform,li2021audio2gestures}, VQ-VAE \cite{ao2022rhythmic}, and normalising-flow \cite{alexanderson2020style} are also employed in this problem.
+Holistic body motion generation from speech consists of three body parts motion generation, i.e., faces, hands, and bodies.
+Existing {3D} talking face generation methods \cite{zhou2018visemenet, cudeiro_capture_2019, richard2021meshtalk, fan2022faceformer} rely heavily on 4D face scan datasets for training \cite{fanelli_3-d_2010, cudeiro_capture_2019, richard2021meshtalk}.
+There are many attempts to perform body motion generation, and these can be divided into rule-based and learning-based methods.
+Rule-based methods \citep{cassell2001beat, kopp2004synthesizing, levine2010gesture, poggi2005greta} map the input speech to pre-collected body motion ``units" with manually designed rules.
+They are explainable and controllable but it is expensive to create complex, realistic, motion patterns.
+Learning-based body motion generation approaches \citep{yoon2019robots, ginosar2019gestures, kucherenko2019analyzing, ahuja2020no, liao2020speech2video, bhattacharya2021speech, kucherenko2020gesticulator} have advanced significantly in part due to publicly released synchronous speech and body motion datasets \cite{takeuchi2017creating, yoon2019robots, yoon2020speech, ginosar2019gestures, habibie2021learning, li2021audio2gestures}.
+However, they only consider parts of the human body rather than the holistic body.
+Most related to our work, Habibie et al. \citep{habibie2021learning} propose to generate 3D facial meshes and 3D keypoints of the body and hands from speech, but the generated faces, bodies and hands are disjoint.
+Also, these methods are deterministic, can not generate diverse motions when given the same speech recording.
+There are a few attempts to incorporate the diversity into motion generation using GANs \citep{ahuja2020style, yoon2020speech, liu2022learning}, VAEs \citep{qian2021speech, xu2022freeform,li2021audio2gestures}, VQ-VAEs \citep{ao2022rhythmic, yazdian2022gesture2vec}, or normalising-flows \citep{alexanderson2020style}.
+Nevertheless, the diversity of motions produced by these methods is inadequate.

-Different from most existing approaches, TalkSHOW adopts two VQ-VAEs to model the body and hand motions separately.
+In contrast, TalkSHOW generates holistic body motions and models different body parts separately according to their natures: the face part is more correlated to the speech signal than body parts.
+TalkSHOW develops a simple deterministic encoder-decoder structure for mapping acoustic signals to facial expressions.
+TalkSHOW adopts two VQ-VAEs to generate more diverse body and hand motions.
 This novel design allows the learned quantized space to be compositional and more expressive for conversational gestures.
-Moreover, we generate the body and hand motions by a cross-conditional autoregressive model, where the latest motion is conditioned on the previous body poses and hand gestures.
+Compared with previous VQ-VAE-based methods \cite{siyao2022bailando, yazdian2022gesture2vec}, we design a cross-conditional autoregressive model to generate different body-part motions, which are more fluid and natural.